TheRyanMiller/crypto-bot/README.md

 ## FAQ
 Q: *How is the minimum buy amount determined?*
 A: Each product (cryptocurrency) listed on Coinbase Pro has a `base_min_size` defined, which is the smalled unit of that that crypto currency that can be bought/sold in a transaction.
+Keep in mind that there is also a `base_increment` size which defines the most precise level of precision (in terms of token size) which a buy can be made for.
+Any buys with a higher precision will be rejected.
+This bot will round any request to the nearest increment (e.g. a buy order for 1.005 LINK, will become a buy for 1.02 LINK).

 Q: *Does Crypto-bot allow selling?*
 A: No. This tool is strictly for dollar cost averaging into crypto.
 No current plans to add selling fucntionality.